-When I first came to Israel I found that the melody sung here was subtly different to the one I grew up with in London, and used to refer to it as the “Israeli variation”.
-I now know that the Israeli version is in fact the “original” Ma′oz Tsur, adapted (according to Birnbaum) from an old German folk song.
+When I first came to Israel I found to my surprise that the melody sung here was subtly different to the one I grew up with in London, and I used to refer to it as the “Israeli variation”.
+I now know that the Israeli version is in fact the “original” Ma′oz Tsur, adapted (according to Birnbaum) from a 15th Century German folk song.
 The London version is an elegant four-voice adaptation of the German version, created by the famous English Jewish composer Julius Mombach (1813-1880), musical director of the Great Synagogue in Duke Street, London.

 For the technically minded, there are two differences between the melodies of the two versions:

 German Folk Version: In the original, the first phrase is repeated exactly, and the last phrase is repeated with a small change.
 So the structure is AABCC′.
 (In the example below I’ve added a simple second voice, but in fact there are some beautiful versions for four voices too.)

-- In Mombach’s version the repetition of the first phrase includes a change and an interesting modulation, while the repetition of the last phrase is omitted.
+Mombach Version: In Mombach’s version the repetition of the first phrase includes a change and an interesting modulation (to the dominant), while the repetition of the last phrase is omitted.
 So the structure is AA′BC.
 Here’s the Mombach variation (again with a simple second voice that I’ve added).

 It should be pointed out that due to the modulation in the Mombach version, the two melodies cannot be sung together.

-And here's an entirely different Ma′oz Tsur melody, transcribed and harmonised in 1724 by Italian composer Benedetto Marcello (a younger contemporary of Vivaldi), from an old Italian Ashkenazi tradition.
+And here's very different Ma′oz Tsur melody, transcribed and harmonised in 1724 by Italian composer Benedetto Marcello (a younger contemporary of Vivaldi), from an old Italian Ashkenazi tradition.

 ♫ Maoz Tzur (Italian, vocal) [JC]

 (In the vocal recording I've ended with a picardy (sharpened) third, but both versions are widespread.)

-And here's something even more different - from the Chassidic Court of Slonim (Lithuania).
+And here's something different - from the Chassidic Court of Slonim (Lithuania).
 In common with many chassidic tunes, it is really a collection of several motifs, strung together.

 ♫ Maoz Tzur (Slonim) [JC]